lydiaroh03/BENG183FinalPaper/Group_37_deepTools.md

 The main tool involved in this step is `plotFingerprint`  - a command that assesses ChIP-seq quality by evaluating the signal-to-noise ratio.
 <img src="images/assessChip.jpg" alt="assessChip">

+**Figure 4.4: Assessing CHIP Strength**
+As you can see in the above study on fingerprints of different sample, we can interpret the CHIP strength through the general convention that strong signals indicate high ChIP strength.
+Weak signals suggest more noise or insufficient enrichment.

 ## 05 Applications of deepTools<a name="511"></a>